VicLuZY/BillSplitter/README.md

 ## 📞 Support

-For issues or questions about the refactored codebase, please refer to the code documentation or create an issue in the project repository.
+For issues or questions, please refer to the code documentation or create an issue in the project repository.

----

-**Note**: This is the refactored version of the Bill Splitter application.
-The original files are preserved for reference and comparison.